amsantac/amsantac-site/_posts/2016-10-22-model-stacking-classification-r.md

 <br>

-You can find the source code for the slides and the R script for this post available for [download from this link] and [on GitHub].
+You can find the source code for the slides and the R script for this post available for [download from this link].

 In general, I found model stacking to be a helpful technique for improving classification accuracy, although it may require several tries before finding a good model combination.
 If you're interested in further testing, there is an R package called [caretEnsemble] which provides several tools for assessing combinations of several classification or regression caret models.